|Mr D Legrand|

 Teacher of RE/Asst Head of Year 8

 Teacher of RE/Chaplain 6th Form College

-Students study RE for 4 hours per fortnight during Key Stage 3.
+Students study RE for 5 lessons per fortnight during Key Stage 3.
 The study of religion is invaluable as most people in the world choose to live their life by a religious code.
 Understanding the spiritual, moral and ethical perspectives and traditions of others encourages tolerance and peace.

 Students undertake a variety of activities including independent research, projects, group presentations, silent reflection and the use of ICT.

-Extra-curricular opportunities include: Trips to places of worship, cinemas and exhibitions.
-Students can join youth club and Taize, and our Chaplaincy team provide multiple opportunities for prayer and worship.
+Extra-curricular opportunities include: Trips to places of worship, cinemas, and exhibitions.
+Students can join the youth club and Taize, and our Chaplaincy team provides multiple opportunities for prayer and worship.

 RE is a core subject at GCSE.
-Students study RE for 5 hours per fortnight during Key Stage 4.
+Students study RE for 6 lessons per fortnight during Key Stage 4.
 They build on all they have learned at Key Stage 3 through their study of:

-We follow the AQA (A) syllabus.
+We follow the AQA B Specification.
 The course is assessed entirely through examination.

-For more information, see the current GCSE Options Booklet.
+For more information, see the current GCSE Option Booklet.

-You can continue to study RE in the Sixth Form, either through courses like Philosophy and Ethics A Level, or by taking the Extended Project Qualification and independently studying an issue relating to ethics, morals, faith or spirituality.
-You can find out more on our Sixth Form pages.
+You can continue to study RE in the Sixth Form, either through courses like Philosophy and Ethics A Level or by taking the Extended Project Qualification and independently studying an issue relating to ethics, morals, faith or spirituality.
+You can find out more on our Sixth Form College pages.